elatov/elatov.github.io/_posts/2014-03-26-install-samhain-beltane-freebsd.md

 > **Webserver access to beltane**
 >
-> As you have installed the beltane PHP scripts into some directory DIR (configure option &#8211;with-php-dir=DIR), you should make sure that the webserver has read access to this directory and everything below it
+> As you have installed the beltane PHP scripts into some directory DIR (configure option -with-php-dir=DIR), you should make sure that the webserver has read access to this directory and everything below it
 >
 >     bash$ chown -R root   DIR
 >     bash$ chmod -R 555    DIR